weiran-aitech/shift_schedule/README.md

 In this shift schedule, 3 employees work for 32 hours and 10 employees work for 40 hours a week.
 The shifts assigned to each employee are different for two consecutive days, and they are spaced by at least 24 hours.

 ## Note:
-R&D for the software is in progress.
+- R&D for the software is in progress.
 The code that's been uploaded is incomplete.
+- When you use content from this repository, please indicate that you cite content from this repository.
 ## Contact:
 - Email:weiran.aitech@gmail.com
 - WeChat:wraitech